EvaFrossard/EvaFrossard.github.io/index.md

   - mostly bad
   - can still be used if necessary but not to display as necessary
 - conclusions on category change
-  - good or bad?
+  - double-edged decision
-  - recommendations
+  - choose wisely the new topic
-- conclusions on topic change
+  - some topics are safer (Movie reviews, Beauty & lifestyle)

 TODO chaines +1M